Post-Secondary Student Support Program

 Funding is limited and not all students may be funded.
 Partial funding may be provided.
 Applications are valid for 1 school year only.

-For more information, contact your local band office or ISC regional office.
+To learn more, contact your local band office or ISC regional office.

 Inuit students who formerly received funding through PSSSP should apply through the Inuit Post-Secondary Education Strategy.